Note: The links below will

 just east of New Zealand at the time of docking.

-Communications problems , which had been scheduled for about an hour earlier.
+the docking, which had been scheduled for about an hour earlier.
 The

-Shuttle the last night.
+boarded the Space Station last night.

-09 March - Afternoon Update - continues to
+09 March - Afternoon Update - STS-102 continues to

 the Space Station.